nodejs/node/doc/api/stream.md

  `chunk` is not a `string` when not in `objectMode`.
 * `ERR_STREAM_ALREADY_FINISHED` if
  [`writable.writableFinished`][] is `true`.
-* Any error emitted by the instance through `'error'` before [`writable.writableFinished`][] is set to `true`.
+* Last error emitted by the instance through `'error'` before [`writable.writableFinished`][] is set to `true`.

 ##### writable.setDefaultEncoding(encoding)